How to get employee buy-in

 My name’s Johanna Kroon.
 I live and work in Amsterdam, The Netherlands.
 My clients are large organisations who need compelling copy about the company strategy or about change programmes.

 Before calling me, most of my clients have tried to get their ideas across using Powerpoint.
 But as you probably know, Powerpoints are seldom persuasive, let alone entertaining.
 What's worse: when 10 managers present the same Powerpoint to their teams, they will all be telling the story just a bit differently, creating maximum confusion in the process.

-Whiteboard animations as shown on this website are an interesting alternative.
-When made properly, they are funny and engaging, and excellent conversation starters.
-Moreover, they will deliver the exact same message to everybody.
+A whiteboard animations as shown on this website is an interesting alternative.
+When made properly, a whiteboard animation is funny and engaging, and an excellent conversation starter.
+Moreover, it will deliver the exact same message to everybody.
 Over the past years, I have made dozens of whiteboard animations, mainly for large organisations, in the public as well as the private sector.

 However, whiteboard animations are not your one-size-fits all solution for every conceivable communication problem.

 First of all, you need a big problem you want to address, or a Big Hairy Audacious Goal you wish to achieve.
 Of course, one can make a whiteboard animation about a companywide upgrade to the latest version of Windows, but I wouldn’t recommend it.